LeviMarvin/android_kernel_xiaomi_alioth/Documentation/filesystems/fscrypt.rst

 implementations of ChaCha and NHPoly1305 should be enabled, e.g.
 CONFIG_CRYPTO_CHACHA20_NEON and CONFIG_CRYPTO_NHPOLY1305_NEON for ARM.

+AES-256-HCTR2 is another true wide-block encryption mode that is intended for use on CPUs with dedicated crypto instructions.
+AES-256-HCTR2 has the property that a bitflip in the plaintext changes the entire ciphertext.
+This property makes it desirable for filename encryption since initialization vectors are reused within a directory.
+For more details on AES-256-HCTR2, see the paper "Length-preserving encryption with HCTR2" (https://eprint.iacr.org/2021/1441.pdf).
+To use AES-256-HCTR2, CONFIG_CRYPTO_HCTR2 must be enabled.
+Also, fast implementations of XCTR and POLYVAL should be enabled, e.g. CRYPTO_POLYVAL_ARM64_CE and CRYPTO_AES_ARM64_CE_BLK for ARM64.

 New encryption modes can be added relatively easily, without changes to individual filesystems.
 However, authenticated encryption (AE) modes are not currently supported because of the difficulty of dealing